Reader in French Studies

 My main teaching and research interests lie in twentieth-century French philosophy of the Continental tradition, critical theory, queer theory and twentieth-century and contemporary French literature.

-I contribute to final-year French language teaching and assessment.
+I also contribute to final-year French language teaching and assessment and MA teaching.

 I will be on research leave in the Autumn and Spring Terms of academic year 2015-16.